saarraz/clang-concepts-roadmap/README.md

 20. Change isBetter to regard a candidate whose constraints subsume the other to be better.
 > Addressed in [D43357][8]

-21. Add diagnostics to OverloadCandidateSet::NoteCandidates when appropriate.

-22. Add a ConstraintExpression field to TypeTemplateParmDecl, TemplateTemplateParmDecl and NonTypeTemplateParmDecl, to represent constraints imposed by 'constrained template parameters' (e.g. things such as template<Callable C>).
+21. Add a ConstraintExpression field to TypeTemplateParmDecl, TemplateTemplateParmDecl and NonTypeTemplateParmDecl, to represent constraints imposed by 'constrained template parameters' (e.g. things such as template<Callable C>).

-23. Add a "calculateAssociatedConstraints" function to TemplateParameterList  which returns the requires clause constraint-expression ANDed with all constrained template parameter's cosntraint-expressions, make TemplateDecl, VarPartialSpecializationTemplateDecl and     ClassPartialSpecializationTemplateDecl use this function when calculating the associated constraints in TemplateDecl.
+22. Add a "calculateAssociatedConstraints" function to TemplateParameterList  which returns the requires clause constraint-expression ANDed with all constrained template parameter's cosntraint-expressions, make TemplateDecl, VarPartialSpecializationTemplateDecl and     ClassPartialSpecializationTemplateDecl use this function when calculating the associated constraints in TemplateDecl.

-24. Add code to parse constrained template parameters and generate the imposed constraint-expression, storing them in the created
+23. Add code to parse constrained template parameters and generate the imposed constraint-expression, storing them in the created
     TemplateParameters.

-25. Add a new RequiresExpr expression class (e.g. requires(T t) { t.foo(); }).
+24. Add a new RequiresExpr expression class (e.g. requires(T t) { t.foo(); }).

-26. Add code to parse RequiresExpr expressions.
+25. Add code to parse RequiresExpr expressions.

-27. Add code to the diagnostics functions we'd previously implemented to introspect into requires expressions which weren't satisfied to further explain why they weren't.
+26. Add code to the diagnostics functions we'd previously implemented to introspect into requires expressions which weren't satisfied to further explain why they weren't.

 [1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0734r0.pdf
 [2]: https://reviews.llvm.org/D40380